 The capstone is a one-week module abroad where students attend tailor-made lectures and visit local companies to experience international business ecosystems.

 - Building and Scaling Successful Companies

 - Financial Derivatives

 - Financial Risk Management

 - Investment Banking

-Having completed your first two semesters at WHU, you will gain valuable work experience through an internship in Germany or abroad.
+You will gain valuable work experience and the opportunity to apply theory learned in class through an internship in Germany or abroad.
 The Career Center supports you in finding an internship position via a broad range of activities such as individual career counseling, workshops, and company presentations.

 For more detailed information on the electives and international module please see the Online Course Guide.

 In addition to participating in a rigorous academic curriculum, you will also have the opportunity to take part in various events organized by our students and the Career Center such as IdeaLab!, Founders Career Day, SensAbility, Euromasters, and many more.